Celebrating a Cancerversary

 Why we celebrate

-There is something about facing one’s own mortality that can brings a change in perspective, says Wilma DeRidder, a 10-year survivor of Acute Myeloid Leukemia.
+There is something about facing one’s own mortality that brings a change in perspective, says Wilma DeRidder, a 10-year survivor of Acute Myeloid Leukemia.

 “For me, life after cancer has been different,” says Wilma.
 “I previously saw my life as a gift, but there is something about facing your own death that wakes you up to it even more and helps you savor those blessings.”